rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 the general "work stealing" implementation, where each thread has a deque of tasks.
 Each new task is pushed on to the back of the deque.
-The thread pops tasks from the back of the deque when executing locally, but steals from the front of the dequeue.
+The thread pops tasks from the back of the deque when executing locally, but steals from the front of the deque.

 ## Per-thread FIFO